ovh/cds/docs/content/workflows/design/hooks/git-repo-webhook.md

 +++

 You want to run a workflow after a git push on a repository?
-This kink of hook is for you.
+This kind of hook is for you.

 You have to: